Cricket South Africa: Finances and sponsorship

 In September 2020, the financial services giant Momentum confirmed that it would not seek to renew its sponsorship agreement with CSA, affecting the ODIs, the franchise one-day cup, the national club champions, the under-13, under-15 and under-17 competitions and initiatives.
-Momentum will however continue to sponsor the national women’s team under 2023, but have stated they will continue to advise CSA to resolve its administrative plight as a matter of urgency.
-Momentum is the not the only major sponsor to separate from CSA since the start of its instability crisis in December 2019.
-Standard Bank have opted not to continue their support for the national Test team, as well as the CSA development programmes.
-The sunflower oil producer Sunfoil, who had sponsored the first-class four day competition, similarly decided not to renew their sponsorship in 2019.
+Momentum will however continue to sponsor the national women's team under 2023, but stated they will continue to advise CSA to resolve its administrative plight as a matter of urgency.

+Momentum is not the only major sponsor to separate from CSA since the start of its instability crisis in December 2019.
+Standard Bank opted not to continue their support for the national Test team, as well as the CSA development programmes.

+The sunflower oil producer Sunfoil, who had sponsored the first-class four-day competition, similarly decided not to renew their sponsorship in 2019.